 7 of the Best Spanish Podcasts to Get You Back in the Groove

 Thinking about developing your Spanish language skills but haven’t got the time?
-Perhaps work or studying mean that you can’t spare those extra few hours to compile vocab lists, read and practise speaking.
+Perhaps work or studying mean that you can’t spare those extra few hours to compile vocabulary lists, read and practise speaking.

 Fear not, for help is here in the shape of podcasts!
-Podcasts are an excellent means to top-up knowledge on what you’re learning, have previously learnt or just maintain your current level.
-Whether you’re commuting to work alongside the crowds on the metro, stuck in traffic jams in your car during your daily commute or at the gym podcasts can be anywhere you are.
-The advantage is that you can always rewind that last part you didn’t quite understand, you won’t be required to carry heaps of books and most importantly, they’re free.
+Podcasts are an excellent means to top-up knowledge of what you’re learning, have previously learnt or just maintain your current level.
+Whether you’re commuting to work alongside the crowds on the metro, stuck in traffic jams in your car during your daily commute or at the gym, podcasts can be anywhere you are.
+The advantages are that you can always rewind that last part you didn’t quite understand, you won’t be required to carry heaps of books and most importantly, they’re free.

 1. Notes in Spanish